- Choose a primary care provider

-Your UHS primary care provider, or PCP, is a medical doctor, nurse practitioner or physician assistant who’ll be responsible for the majority of your health care while you’re at UMass Amherst.
+Your UHS primary care provider, or PCP, will be responsible for the majority of your health care while you’re at UMass Amherst.
 This person will also coordinate care with specialists, or your home practitioner if you so choose.
-For an appointment, call (413) 577-5101.
+Learn more about PCPs, explore our provider directory, then call (413) 577-5101 for an appointment.

 If it’s your first time being seen at UHS, stop at Patient Services before going to your appointment.
 Otherwise, go to the Central Registration area, just past the elevator on the first floor.